open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 - Data augmentation:
     - `PointSample`: downsample the input point cloud.
     - `RandomFlip3D`: randomly flip the input point cloud horizontally or vertically.
-    - `GlobalRotScaleTrans`: rotate the input point cloud, usually in the range of [-5, 5] (degrees) for ScanNet; then scale the input point cloud, usually by 1.0 for ScanNet; finally translate the input point cloud, usually by 0 for ScanNet.
+    - `GlobalRotScaleTrans`: rotate the input point cloud, usually in the range of [-5, 5] (degrees) for ScanNet; then scale the input point cloud, usually by 1.0 for ScanNet (which means no scaling); finally translate the input point cloud, usually by 0 for ScanNet  (which means no translation).

 ## Metrics